 Best Art Schools #9: Art Center College of Design

 A common challenge facing many arts graduates is that the real-world application of their art is not obvious.
 Edward A. “Tink” Adams, realized this early on.
 Adams came from an advertisement background and saw the huge potential of art in a marketing context.
 With this in mind, he founded the Art Center College of Design in 1930.
 The vision was to teach art students the practical skills they needed to succeed in the world of advertising, publishing, and design.
 Although a radical idea, it worked wonders.
 As a testament to the fact that this is one of the best art schools, consider that its students found employment during the Great Depression.

 Best Art Schools #10: The Glasgow School of Art

 London does not have a monopoly when it comes to British art schools.
 If you venture a bit further up north, you will find The Glasgow School of Art (GSA).
-The history of the school stretches back all the way to 1985, and it is one of the few art schools that have remained independent.
-Having launched a number of influential and successful artists, its spot on the list of best art schools is well deserved.
-If you take a liking to Scotland whilst studying at GSA, you will not be the only one who chooses to stay.
+The history of the school stretches back all the way to 1985, and also it is one of the few art schools that have remained independent.
+However, having launched a number of influential and successful artists, its spot on the list of best art schools is well deserved.
+So, if you take a liking to Scotland whilst studying at GSA, you will not be the only one who chooses to stay.
 A number of alumni have decided to make Glasgow their home.
 As a result, the city is a vibrant center of design and creative arts.